Naotsun19B/TranslationToolkit-Document/README.md

 | TranslationToolkit.Speaker.GetSupportedLanguages          |                                                                       | Logs a list of supported languages.                                                                                                                  |
 | TranslationToolkit.Formatter.ConvertToTranslatableText    | Text[FString]                                                         | Converts the specified string to a translatable format and returns it.                                                                               |
 | TranslationToolkit.Formatter.ConvertToFormattedTexts      | Text[FString]                                                         | Converts the translation result string to a string in various formats and returns it.                                                                |

+## License

+This repository contains documentation only.
+No plugin source code or binaries are provided here.
+The plugin itself is distributed on Fab and is licensed to end users under the [Fab Standard License (Fab EULA)](https://www.fab.com/eula).
+Unless explicitly stated otherwise, all documentation content in this repository is © 2021-2026 Naotsun.
+All rights reserved.

 ## Author